 "You're definitely right.
 I should have."
 The man then stood up and faced Ryan with one hand extended to him.
 "I can't change the past, Ryan…but I'm going to make this up to her…and to you.
 Ryan, if you don't mind, I want you to come with me."

 Ryan looked up at the man who was becoming more familiar to him and narrowed his eyes.
 "Why?
 So, you can take me to a family who left my mother on the streets just because she was not married and pregnant?"

 The man sighed again before turning around and leaning his hands against the railing of the gazebo.

 Looking to the distance, the man said, "I don't know much about the history between your mother and her family, but I will say this.
-If your mother worked three full-time jobs and was barely able to raise the both of you with a roof over your head, I highly doubt you'll make it far all by yourself… However, I know how incredibly smart you are.
+If your mother worked three jobs and was barely able to raise the both of you with a roof over your head, I highly doubt you'll make it far all by yourself… However, I know how incredibly smart you are.
 Being accepted to an Ivy League school is no small feat and I want you to have the opportunity to show the world how capable you are."